telerik/reporting-docs/knowledge-base/filter-data-based-on-aggregate-function-through-subreport.md

 Here are the steps for implementation

 1. Add `SubReport` in the Report Group Header and use Bindings to set its DataSource to `ReportItem.DataObject`.
 1. Create a new report and use it in the ReportSource of the main report.
 1. Add a new `Filter` to the subreport with [Filtering Rule]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/filtering-data/filter-rules%}) to display only particular Types.
-1. Set the subreport Report Header/Footer `CanShrink` to `True` to allow the section to shrink when some of its items is hidden.
+1. Set the subreport Report Header/Footer `CanShrink` to `True` to allow the section to shrink when some of its items are hidden.
 1. Add 3 (three) tables in the subreport Report Header/Footer - one for each case.
 For each table configure the following properties:

 	* Set `NoDataMessage` to a valid string or whitespace.
 	* Set `NoDataStyle` > `Visible` to `False`.
 	* Bind the `DataSource` of each table to the following Expressions:

 		1. Case 1 `= If(CountDistinct(Fields.Name) >= 3, ReportItem.DataObject, Null)`
 		1. Case 2 `= If(CountDistinct(Fields.Name) = 2, ReportItem.DataObject, Null)`
 		1. Case 3 `= If(CountDistinct(Fields.Name) = 1, ReportItem.DataObject, Null)`

 	* Configure and Style each table as required.

 With the above settings, for any number of names in the corresponding type only one table will have data and will be shown, simulating filtering based on an aggregate of its inner data.